 As we pay inflated prices for a small bag of groceries, it’s always natural to think to yourselves, “Would moving to Morristown from NYC be such a bad idea?”
-If this is something you’re considering, here’s our checklist of items to think about.
+If moving to New Jersey from New York is something you’re considering, here’s our checklist of items to think about.

 Before we get started, you may want to check out other New Jersey finance blogs we’ve written: